 - Chapter 11 — Most commonly used by businesses, Chapter 11 allows your company to continue doing business while negotiating with creditors under the protection of a bankruptcy court.

 Whatever type you choose, bankruptcy is a big decision.
 That is why it is important to look at your non-bankruptcy alternatives before committing to the bankruptcy process.
 Many people in Morris, Sussex, Passaic and Warren Counties find that they can resolve their debt issues by negotiating with their creditors or re-consolidating debt.

 However, these actions can have a negative effect if you eventually decide to file for bankruptcy, so it is important to consider them with the help of an experienced New Jersey attorney.
 Moreover, any individual petitioner must undergo U.S. trustee-approved consumer debt counseling before filing for bankruptcy.
 Lastly, because not every form of bankruptcy is available to every person or business, it is important to review your financial situation with a seasoned lawyer before filing to avoid the delay or expense of having your petition dismissed or converted.

-Contact a respected bankruptcy firm in Newton
+Contact a respected bankruptcy lawyer Newton for families and businesses

 If you or your business is struggling with debt in Morris, Sussex, Passaic or Warren County, you do not need to face it alone.
 Our team at Hollander, Strelzik, Pasculli, Hinkes, Wojcik, Gacquin, Vandenberg & Hontz, L.L.C. can give you the counsel and perspective you need to confidently and effectively face your debt problems.
 Call our offices today at 862-273-3465 or contact us online to schedule a consultation to discuss your case and evaluate your situation.